-- All applicants are required to write a letter of motivation, on which basis a selection is made, with relevant diploma(s) and list of grades including a description of the grading system.
+- All applicants are required to write a letter of motivation, on which basis a selection is made, with specification of prior knowledge, relevant diploma(s) and list of grades including a description of the grading system.

-- All applicants are required to send information on their prior/current education (in your CV):
+- All applicants are required to send information on their prior/current education (in their CV):

 - name bachelor degree obtained/to obtain

 - educational institution, location, country of prior/current education

 - if applicable the specialisation, major and/or minor